gabrielbdornass/notes2/README.md

 task serve
 ```

-- Commit and push changes are enoth to guild and deploy the content to render.
+- Commit and push changes are enoth to build and deploy the content to render.
 This push will trigger the `publish_render_pages` GitHub Actions workflow that builds the site and pushes the generated static files to the render-pages branch.

 [^1]: See [Document contributors](https://squidfunk.github.io/mkdocs-material/setup/adding-a-git-repository/?h=document+contributors#document-contributors) documentation.